popphp/docs/tutorial_application/get_the_tutorial_application.rst

 Get the Tutorial Application
 ============================

-You can get a copy of the Pop PHP Framework tutorial application over via composer or directly from `Github`_.
+You can get the Pop PHP Framework tutorial application over via composer or directly from `Github`_.

 **Install via composer:**